-There are a number of tax issues that U.S. citizens and residents who live abroad have to consider.
+There are a number of international tax issues that U.S. citizens and residents who live abroad have to consider.
 One of these is whether they qualify to exclude their foreign-earned income in computing U.S. income taxes.
-This exclusion has resulted in a number of tax disputes.
+This exclusion has resulted in a number of tax disputes with the IRS.
 The Leuenberger v.
 Commissioner, T.C.
 Summary Opinion 2018-52, case addresses the limitation for taxpayers who maintain a U.S. residence while working abroad.

 The Foreign-Earned Income Exclusion

-Citizens or residents of the U.S. living abroad still have to report their income to the IRS and, in most cases, pay tax to the U.S.
+Citizens or residents of the U.S. living abroad still have to report their income to the IRS and, in most cases, pay taxes to the U.S.